trueheart78/trueheart78.com/now.md

 * [Carrot Chase :carrot: - Ruby Script][carrot chase source]
 * [Dropbox Gif Linker - Go Program][dropbox gif linker source]

+### :raising_hand: What is a Now Page?

+Head over to the [About Page of NowNowNow.com][now - about] for more details and how to create your own.

 [cmm]: https://covermymeds.com
 [gem lookup]: https://github.com/trueheart78/gem-lookup
 [caring for karen sue]: https://www.caringforkarensue.com